kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

 Just like choosing your starter Pokémon, how you define your parameters sets the tone for the whole adventure.
 Letting your parameters be positional-or-keyword is usually fine.
 However, enhancing functions with other parameter types can make larger modules more prepared for what life (i.e. users) may throw at it.

 What other ways do you use function parameters?
-Give me a [shout](https://kpdata.dev/) if you want help taking your functions to the next level.
+Give me a [shout](https://kpdata.dev/) if you want to take your functions to the next level.